hopsparser/hopsparser/README.md

 where `MODEL/params.yaml` is the model hyperparameters file.
 An example model is stored in the `default` directory.
 The file `default/params.yaml` is an example of such parameter file.

 We advise to use the `flaubert` model which is stored in the flaubert directory.
+Depending on the model, the parser will be more or less fast and more or less accurate.
+We can expect the parser to process several hundred sentences per second with a decent GPU.

 Training task
 ------------